Amplifier

 - bug-hunter - Systematic debugging

-- researcher - Content research and synthesis
+- web-research - Web research and content fetching

 - modular-builder - Code implementation